Non-local convolutional neural networks (nlcnn) for speaker recognition: Experiments

 \subsubsection{The effect of types of non-local operation}

 We also investigated the effect of four different types of non-local operations discussed in section \ref{sec:operations}.
 As shown in Table \ref{table-label-2}, NLCNN models with time-domain non-local operation achieved the lowest EER among all the models.
 This finding is slightly different from the work \cite{wang2018non} with computer vision tasks where frequency-time (space-time) operation achieved the best performance.
 We believe this is because global time-domain interaction information is more important for sequence data, while the translation invariant property of image data makes space-time more important for vision tasks.
-Last but not least, our non-local operation becomes self-attention form when it operates at frame level as in equation (\ref{equ: frame-level}).
-Based on the result, we concluded that non-local operation along the time domain works the best for speaker recognition task.